 On September 28, 2022, the Company announced the execution of an Exploration Agreement (the "Agreement") with Biigtigong Nishnaabeg ("Biigtigong") which covers exploration on Project Idaho and the Pic Project.
-The Agreement allows for the Company to move forward expeditiously with its exploration plans.
+The Agreement allows for the Company to move forward expeditiously with its exploration plans for both Project Idaho and the Barrick Option.
 As part of the Agreement, the Company transferred the mining claims known as Hemlo West to N'hinmaagewin Ltd., a company owned by Biigtigong.
-The Company retained a 5% net smelter returns royalty on the claims.
+The Company retained a 5% NSR royalty on the claims.